ManageIQ/guides/logical_replication_migrations.md

 ## Pre-requisites

-I tested with 3 nightly appliances.
+This was tested with 3 nightly appliances.
 They were setup to be at the Jansa codebase with replication.
-They were then migrated to kasparov.
+The appliances were then migrated to kasparov.
 This document could be used for different branches or tags.

-I used the following region numbers:
+The following region numbers were used and will be referenced throughout this document.
+Replace these values if different numbers are selected:
 * 99 - global
 * 1 - remote
 * 2 - remote

-I assume you'll be running this in production mode on appliances.
-If not, you'll need to export RAILS_ENV on the 3 terminals if you're not using appliances:
+It is assumed the application will be run in production mode on appliances.
+This is the default on appliances.
+If using a different mode or not appliances, RAILS_ENV will need to be exported:

 ```
 export RAILS_ENV=production